Chai ka Masala Recipe (Indian Tea Masala Powder)

 - 1 nutmeg (crushed) (jaiphal)

-Step 2: Grind to make a coarse powder.
+Step 2: Grind to a coarse powder, with a texture like coarse sand or cracked peppercorns, not a fine powder.

 It is essential to coarsely grind the spices.
-If the powder is fine, it will seep into the tea and enter your mouth as you sip.
+If the powder is fine, it will seep into the tea, and you’ll get a mouthful of spice powder as you sip.

 Chai Ka Masala FAQs

 No. Garam masala is a savory spice blend for cooking curries.
-Chai masala is a sweeter, aromatic blend specifically for tea.
+Chai masala is a sweeter blend specifically for tea.
 They share some spices (cardamom, cloves, cinnamon) but differ in ratios and purpose.

 Variations